openMetaAnalysis/Colchicine-for-Pericarditis/README.md

 This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/binary/www/) of this intervention.
 This repository updates a previously published meta-analysis.(1)

+Details of the studies included are in the [evidence table](../../wiki/Evidence-Table).

 This meta-analysis suggests that clinical intervention *is* effective.
 As compared to the review by Norrid below, this meta-analysis adds the two trials of post-pericardiotomy patients since the results are very similar.

 ![alt text](https://raw.githubusercontent.com/openMetaAnalysis/Cochicine-for-Pericarditis/master/forest%20plots/all%20trials.png "Principle results")